evidence-dev/template/pages/index.md

 # Welcome to Evidence! 👋
-Evidence enables analysts to deliver a polished business intelligence system using SQL & markdown.
+Evidence enables you to deliver a polished business intelligence system using SQL & markdown.

 # Write Markdown
 Evidence pages are just markdown files.
 The file for this page is: